DSD-DBS/capella-collab-manager/CONTRIBUTING.md

 OAuth2 server.
 For local development, we have an OAuth mock that needs to be started first.

+Do not use the OAuth mock in production!

 First of all, navigate to the `mocks/oauth` directory.

-You can handle the SSL-support in two different ways:

-### Option 1: Use insecure connections

-This is the default and recommended option for local development.
-Do not use it in production!

 1. Run the OAuth2-Mock-Server with: